tungthtran/ambry/Development-Guidelines.md

   *  ambry-utils should not depend on any other ambry package. ambry-api should not depend on any other ambry package other than ambry-utils. ambry-network should not depend on any other packages other than ambry-api and ambry-utils. ambry-coordinator should not depend on any of the server side packages.
-It can depend on ambry-shared, ambry-utils, ambry-messageformat, ambry-api and ambry-clustermap. ambry-store is at the lowest level and should depend on ambry-api, ambry-clustermap, ambry-metrics and ambry-utils.
+It can depend on ambry-commons, ambry-utils, ambry-messageformat, ambry-api and ambry-clustermap. ambry-store is at the lowest level and should depend on ambry-api, ambry-clustermap, ambry-metrics and ambry-utils.

 ## Submitting a patch